By Alex Creece

 Unemployment.
 Underemployment.
-The “untapped” neurodiversity market.
+The ‘untapped‘ neurodiversity market.

-But it’s no mistake that this pool of candidates remains largely untapped.
+It’s no mistake that this pool of candidates remains largely untapped.
 Exclusion occurs by design.

 While it’s illegal to blatantly discriminate against candidates based on disability, there is little to safeguard from bias seeping into traditional recruitment processes.
-Often, unconscious discrimination can be easily justified – like telling someone they’re “just not a good fit”.
+Often, unconscious discrimination can be easily justified, like telling someone they’re “just not a good fit”.

 That is, it’s not your autism…it’s your “weird energy”.
 It’s not your ADHD…it’s your fidgety body language.
 It’s not your mental health condition…it’s the gaps in your resume.

 It’s not your disability…but also, it is.

 In the appropriate role, I consider myself to be a solid employee.
-Not to turn this into an interview spiel, but I’m reliable, detail-oriented, kind, and hard-working.
+Not to turn this into an interview spiel, I’m reliable, detail-oriented, kind, and hard-working.
 Given my passion for all things wordy, I’m adept at writing applications too.

-But when I show up for an interview, none of that matters.
+Yet, when I show up for an interview, none of that matters.

 The process renders me effectively unemployable.
-And I’m someone with university qualifications, a reasonable amount of work and extracurricular experience, and the ability to speak verbally (albeit chaotically).
+I’m someone with university qualifications, a reasonable amount of work and extracurricular experience, and the ability to speak verbally (albeit chaotically).
 What does this mean for non-speaking or partially speaking autistic people?
 Or neurodivergent people without previous experience or education?
 Or those who face other pernicious prejudices in recruitment, such as racism or ageism?

 In theory, perhaps it seems fair that the person who says the right things, the person who fits, should win the job.
-But therein lies an implication that you are as valuable as your charisma.
+Yet therein lies an implication that you are as valuable as your charisma.
 Not your skills, knowledge, or potential to grow.

 I spend an immense amount of energy compensating for my flaws, and trying not to burden others.
 Meanwhile, the average person rarely thinks to meet me halfway.
-They wouldn’t fathom that perhaps they are just as much a problem as my “weird energy”.
+They wouldn’t fathom that perhaps they are just as much a problem as my ‘weird energy’.

 How can we foster inclusive workplaces when employment itself is essentially gatekept by a popularity contest?
-And this doesn’t even touch on other challenges in the job market, such as cronyism and the increased emphasis on networking.
+Still this doesn’t even touch on other challenges in the job market, such as cronyism and the increased emphasis on networking.

 Of course, not all interview practices are the same.
 Some organisations strive to ensure that reasonable adjustments are truly reasonable, and to work with a candidate’s strengths, rather than penalise them for missed cues or ambiguities.